filozof50/UP/smart robot house cleaner.md

 ##### SS, Belgrade, Serbia

 SS is a master student at Faculty of mathematics, University of Belgrade.
 His main subjects are based on computer science.
-He is very experienced in field of mathematics as he was competing in primary and high school.
+He is very experienced in the field of mathematics as he was competing in primary and high school.
 He also passed a lot of mathematical subjects during his time at Faculty of Mathematics.
-For this project is very important that every member has a good mathematical base.
+For this project it is very important that every member has a good mathematical base.
 This is the reason his mathematical knowledge is important.
 His main tasks won't be connected to mathematics as we have other member whose primary field of knowledge is mathematics (AB).
 Primary field of knowledge of this member is computer science, specialized in mobile applications and low level programming of embedded systems.
-His main tasks will be connected to android / IOS applications that has connection with SRHC.
+His main tasks will be connected to android / IOS applications that have connection with SRHC.
 He will also be in charge of programming the robot.
 His main area is low level embedded systems programming, but he will also use the help of our other member ND for different geometric algorithms.
-NK is specialized in that area.
+ND is specialized in that area.

 His responsibilities will be:
   - developing android applications connected to SRHC